digital-blueprint/handbook/docs/frontend/dev/accessibility.md

 The minimal touch target size of WCAG Level AAA is at least 44 by 44 css pixels.
 The minimal touch target size of WCAG Level AA is at least 24 by 24 CSS pixels.

-In our application we had to fullfill WCAG Level AA, but we want to meet in the middle with the touchtarget.
+In our application we had to fulfill WCAG Level AA, but we want to meet in the middle with the touchstart.

 So our minimal touch target size is 40px.
-To achieve that with an aspect to
+To achieve that with an aspect to design you can make the content smaller than the actual touchtarget.

-// TODO

-Minimal Touch target : 40px;
-better: icon ~30px and a padding around
+So you wrap the target with a padding.
+E.g.: an icon with the size of 30px and a padding of 5 px at each side.

 For more information you can read the article about [touch target size](https://www.w3.org/WAI/WCAG21/Understanding/target-size.html) of w3.org.